-Located on Bali’s East Coast, Amed is a small fishing village that is now one of the top scuba diving bali location.
+Located on Bali's East Coast, Amed is a small fishing village that is now one of the top scuba diving Bali location.
 The area is packed with amazing natural and artificial dive sites and diverse tropical marine life.
 Amed diving is ideal for beginner and advanced divers, snorkelers and family trips.

-Amed Wall is one of the most popular dive sites in the area.
-A nice drift when the currents appear and a gentle easy dive when they’re not around.
+BOOK YOUR BALI DIVESAmed Wall is one of the most popular dive sites in the area.
+A nice drift when the currents appear and a gentle easy dive when they're not around.
 Black Tip Reef Sharks often can be seen here, as well as big Groupers and the occasional Manta Ray or even Tuna.

 The famous Japanese Wreck sits in shallow waters in a small protected bay.
 It's an excellent muck dive where divers visit for underwater photography of Pigmy Seahorses, Leaf Fish, Scorpion Fish and other critters.
 The Japanese wreck is of course a nice wreck dive for those passionate of shipwrecks but it's also an amazing dive site for macro photography.